 - Hot glue a spot every few inches to help keep it together while you wrap.

-Now it’s time for the flowers.
 I bought two bunches of flowers but decided that I only needed one.
-I had to snip the stems a bit shorter.
+Because the wreath form was hard I had to snip the stems a bit shorter than the photo above.

 - Cut apart and attach a few of the green leaves for more contrast and dimension.

-- If you want more greenery leave the leaves on the stem before attaching.
+- If you want more greenery don’t remove the leaves from the stem before attaching.

 Step 5: Hang and enjoy